Saran-nns/sorn/README.md

       if done:
         break
 ```
-There are several neural data analysis and visuzlization methods inbuilt with sorn package.
+There are several neural data analysis and visualization methods inbuilt with `sorn` package.
 Sample call for few plotting and statistical methods are shown below;

 ## Plotting functions